 With the rise of early 20th century colonial revivalism though, some beautiful anachronisms worked their way into the earnest and enthusiastic decorating, and these have become lovely traditions in their own right.
 Dried citrus used in garlands, wreaths, and swags, is one such tradition.

-I’ve found the best way to make dried citrus slices is in a dehydrator.
-You can also dry them in the oven on your lowest-heat setting, but I find that a dehydrator better preserves the beautiful colors of the individual fruits.
+I've found the best way to make dried citrus slices is in a dehydrator.
+You can also dry them on a cookie sheet in the oven on your lowest-heat setting, but I find that a dehydrator better preserves the beautiful colors of the individual fruits.